jinvoker/reporter1/README.md

 Reporter is a simple Unix/linux system information reporting tool

 Akin to already existing programs such screenfetch and neofetch.
 Reporter borrows aesthetic appeal  from programs such as screenfetch and neofetch.
-All of the code is completely written from scratch.
+All of the code is completely written from scratch. yet another screenshot program ,Aimed to remain simple and minimalistic with merely under 20 lines of code.

+but also the workings of bash to a newbie user.